fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

   run: npm run eslint
 ```

+### Exercise 11.2

+Implement the "Lint" workflow and commit it to the repository.
+Navigate to "Actions" tab and click on your newly created workflow on the left.
+You should see that the workflow run has failed.
+There are one or more issues with the Pokedex repository that you will need to fix.
+Open up the workflow logs and investigate.

+Make the necessary changes to the source code so that the lint workflow passes (do not make changes to the lint rules).
+Once you commit new code the workflow will run again and you will see updated output.

+### Build and test

-Similarly add commands for build and test (in this order as running the tests requires the code to be built).
+Let's expand on the previous workflow that currently does the linting of the code.
+Edit the workflow and similarly to the lint command add commands for build and test (in this order as running the tests requires the code to be built).

 ```yml
 - name: build